thejosmeister/AsciiGraphChallenge/README.md

 # AsciiGraphChallenge

-A python 3 attempt at the challenge.
+A Python3 attempt at the challenge.

+Assumptions documented at the top of the python file.